 That’s definitely not always the case; while it can be for some people, myself included, I can have great sex and not finish at the end; sometimes it just happens, and I still find it difficult to orgasm without clitoral stimulation.
 These days I just don’t lie about it and I’m open and honest.

-This was actually something that took me years to fully achieve which I didn’t do until my current partner.
+This was actually something that took me years to fully achieve which I didn’t do until recently.
 That’s not to say I’ve never had an orgasm.
 I learned from a young age that I find it much easier to orgasm through clitoral stimulation, which I know is the same for a lot of people with vaginas I know.

 Bringing sex toys into the bedroom

 For me, bringing sex toys into the bedroom is the best way for me to climax, but finding that out was a learning curve.
-Some of the best sex toys* I own are simple cheap vibrators or wrist ties that my partner and I use together.
+Some of the best sex toys* I own are simple cheap vibrators or wrist ties that I can use with a partner.
 Having spent years exploring my own body and learning what I enjoy and what gets me off has led to a more fulfilling sex life.
 Studies have actually shown that the act of faking an orgasm could lead to a decline in communication in the bedroom and I am strongly of the belief communication is key.

 The same study also showed that 25% of men believed their (female) partners orgasm more often than they do.
 The link between faking orgasms (aka not communicating how to actually get you off in the bedroom) and an unfulfilled sex life is undeniable; we need to be more open with our partners.
 And it’s not just people with vaginas, either.
 Another study showed that men aged 18-29 faked orgasms in around a quarter of sexual encounters with their current sexual partners.